 In the mood to take in the peaceful sounds of nature?
 Discover the waterfall at the end of the Maliseet Trail, only a 10 minute drive south of Woodstock, or explore the Meduxnekeag Nature Preserve, a great trail system that’s a 10 minute drive West of Woodstock.

 Up next on your winding riverside journey is Hartland, home of the famous Hartland Covered Bridge National Historic Site, which is in fact the world’s longest covered bridge!
-Take a slow drive through this iconic landmark and don’t forget to check off your #ExploreNB Road Trip Bingo Card!
+Take a slow drive through this iconic landmark, or to really appreciate its length, park at the East shore end of the bridge to cross it by foot on the pedestrian walkway.

 What’s a road trip without road trip snacks?
 Here, you’ll have the chance to pick up the ultimate treat right from the source - Covered Bridge Potato Chips factory.
 Take a tour to see for yourself how these delicious chips are made in the heart of New Brunswick’s “potato belt.”
 After a day of adventuring, head to Florenceville-Bristol and stay the night at the Shamrock Train Inn & Suites, where you can spend the night in one of their fully furnished and luxurious repurposed train cars!